Octavius-Dante/Arthelais/ex_11/Readme.md

 - Aggregation will follow same namespace as its control/class.

-- Inside the aggregation we can add 0 or multiple objects of other classes depending on cardinality
+- Inside the aggregation we can add 0 or multiple objects of other classes depending on cardinality.

+- If there is an aggregation which id default(one), then we can also skip writing it in our view.

 </br></br>
 </br>